jsfraz/mega-backuper/README.md

 | pgDb       | string | PostgreSQL database name                                                                 | true     |
 | pgHost     | string | PostgreSQL host (or container name if running in the same network)                       | true     |
 | pgPort     | int    | PostgreSQL port                                                                          | true     |

+#### Volume backup properties

+There are no additional properties for volume backups, however, the `name` property will be used as the directory name mounted to backuper container.
+Make sure your config looks like this example, where name of the job (`nginx`) is the same as the directory name mounted to backuper container (`/tmp/nginx`).